electrotherapy treatment

 What types of electrotherapy treatments are there

-Although we’ve covered the basics in answering ‘what does electrotherapy do, and how can it help?’.
+Although we’ve covered the basics in answering ‘What does electrotherapy do, and how can it help?’.
 The fact is, the advantages of electrotherapy can range drastically.

 Here are some types of electrotherapy treatments (but not limited to):